1. Home

 9/10

-The BMW 3 Series is a staple of the new and used car markets, and loved by business and private buyers alike.
+The BMW 3 Series is a staple of the new and used car markets, and loved by business users and private buyers alike.

 The 3 Series - along with BMW itself - used to be synonymous with creamy straight-six engines.
 It still does some of those in the performance models, but nowadays things are different with the more mainstream versions.
 You're more likely to see a BMW 330e parked on your street than any six-cylinders, that's for sure.